kontent-ai/delivery-sdk-js/DOCS.md

 ## Upgrade

-If you are upgrading from SDK versions 5.x.y or older, see [upgrade guide](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/UPGRADE.md).
+If you are upgrading from older versions see [upgrade guide](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/UPGRADE.md).

 ## TypeScript & ES6